synthesized-io/insight/docs/core/user_guide/multitable.rst

     ``TwoTableSynthesizer`` will maintain the correlations between fields *within* each table, but not *across* the two tables.

-``TwoTableSynthesizer`` requires two tables that have a single column which acts as a unique identifier for that row, i.e a primary key.
+:class:`~synthesized.complex.TwoTableSynthesizer` requires two tables that have a single column which acts as a unique identifier for that row, i.e a primary key.
 In addition, the second table must have a single foreign key that references the primary key of the first table.
-Currently, ``TwoTableSynthesizer`` only supports integer type primary and foreign keys.
+Currently, :class:`~synthesized.complex.TwoTableSynthesizer` only supports integer type primary and foreign keys.

 .. ipython:: python